What Is Capital Budgeting?

 What Is the Difference Between Capital Budgeting and Operational Budgeting?

-The key difference between capital and operational budgeting lies in the timeframe and the nature of the expenses.
+The key difference between capital budgeting and operational budgeting lies in the timeframe and the nature of the expenses.

 Capital budgets are for long-term, multi-year strategic investments.
 These are physical assets like property, buildings or equipment with long lives that are valued as assets on the balance sheet.